metacartel/MCV/MCV-Whitepaper.md

 -   Making sure the standard of participation is enforced

--   Initiating or encouraging ragekick proposals regarding members that fall below minimum participation
+-   Initiating or encouraging guildKick proposals regarding members that fall below minimum participation

+-   Managing bailouts in the event of an exiting member who suffers 'stuck funds'

 -   Managing notice mechanism to ensure DAO members are notified about pending proposal votes in time to participate